Jon Spira makes films and writes books.

 In 2007, I started making a little documentary about the music scene in Oxford.
 Specifically, I was trying to capture the turmoil in the community surrounding the closing down of Oxford's biggest indie music venue which was to re-open as a Carling (now O2) Academy.
 This project ended up, 4 years later, being my first feature-length documentary Anyone Can Play Guitar.
 Narrated by Stewart Lee and featuring exclusive interviews and never-before-seen archival material from Radiohead, Foals, Supergrass, Ride, Swervedriver and many more bands, the film did really well.
 The NME described it as a 'Must-watch' film.

-After Anyone Can Play Guitar, I find myself intrigued by an entirely different community and, with my producer Hank Starrs, embarked on the next feature doc.
+After Anyone Can Play Guitar, I found myself intrigued by an entirely different community and, with my producer Hank Starrs, embarked on the next feature doc.
 Elstree 1976 explored the bizarre community of extras and bit-part actors who padded out the screen in the first Star Wars films.
 We interviewed people - some of whom were on screen for less than a second - whose faces were obscured by masks or helmets and found out how, 40 years later this seemingly insignificant moment had gone on to shape their lives 40 years later.
-Elstree 1976 got a global release and was named Critics Pick of the week by the new York Times.
+Elstree 1976 got a global release and was named Critics Pick of the week by the New York Times.

 Between 2013 and 2016, I was the in-house documentary filmmaker for the British Film Institute.
 This meant I had creative freedom to make documentaries about films and film culture in support of their various seasons and initiatives.
 I interviewed and directed pieces with film legends from Jackie Chan to Mel Brooks.
 Hollywood celebrities like Matthew McConaughey, Geena Davis and Peter Fonda to cult heroes such as George Romero and Dario Argento, along with homegrown heroes including Mike Hodges, Robin Hardy and Daniel Radcliffe.

 In 2017, I published my first two books.
 Videosyncratic has been described as the 'Kitchen Confidential of video stores' - part memoir, part overview of a huge, beloved industry which came and went in our lifetime.
-The Forgotten Film club is the first book in a series which appraises films which have been somehow forgotten and overlooked since their release.
+The Forgotten Film Club is the first book in a series which appraises films which have been somehow forgotten and overlooked since their release.
 It reassesses the work through interviews with the people involved and new critical appraisal from current film critics.
 It's a fun journey.